Devonta Freeman Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Season Stats

-- The Ravens have run 54.9% passing plays and 45.1% rushing plays this season.
-They rank 16th in the NFL in scoring.
+- The Ravens have thrown the ball in 54.9% of their plays from scrimmage this year while staying on the ground 45.1% of the time.
+This offensive attack ranks 16th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Freeman's matchup with the Rams.